kamlesh-kshirsagar/kamlesh-kshirsagar/README.md

 ## ✨ About Me

-- 🎓 **Fresher Full Stack Developer** passionate about modern web technologies
+- 🎓 **Fresher Backend Developer** passionate about modern web technologies
 - 💡 Interested in building scalable, user-friendly products
 - 💳 Integrated payment gateways (Razorpay) in previous projects
 - 🚀 Love deploying apps on platforms like **Netlify**, **Vercel**, and **Heroku**